datafix-com/dfx-tu-datainsights/NotesByHwo.md

 <hr>

+* work in this repo, to the extent possible, since ot should emerge as the mor4e useful environment
 * try using Issues as mutual Intensions reminders
 * Until there is an obvious benefit, don't bother structuring the /hwo/... folder & files.
 * ①/㊿ repos that have/use this naming system aid in migrating content.